Hens - The Girls Come Home

 By 2008, my children knew that asking for a puppy was a long shot.
 Just when I thought I had convinced them that pets and five busy children were an oxymoron, they began begging for baby chicks: after all, they live outside, are inexpensive, and are so darn cute.
-Following some Internet research, a trip to town hall to check town ordinances regarding farm animals, and a serious discussion with my five children about the life cycle and maintenance of a flock of hens, I ordered an incubator and twelve eggs.
-My curiosity got the best of me.
+Following some Internet research, a trip to town hall to check town ordinances regarding farm animals, and a serious discussion with my five children about the life cycle and maintenance of a flock of hens, we ordered an incubator and twelve eggs.
+Curiosity got the best of me.

-While the fluffy chicks spent their first several weeks in a huge cardboard box in our garage with a heat lamp dangling to keep them warm, I scrambled to make their permanent outdoor home ready.
+While the fluffy chicks spent their first several weeks in a huge cardboard box in our garage with a heat lamp dangling to keep them warm, we scrambled to make their permanent outdoor home ready.
 We converted an old potting shed into a comfortable coop with six nesting boxes, two levels of perches, and a tiny side door with a ramp that lead into a wire pen for when we needed to keep them inside instead of roaming around our backyard.

 Life went along happily through New England’s wet spring and early perfect summer…and then we met the fox, the hawk, the fisher cat, and the raccoon.